Mark Restelli: Montreal Alouettes

 On February 15, 2012, Mark Restelli became a free agent after playing out his option year for the Edmonton Eskimos.
 On February 21, 2012, the Montreal Alouettes announced that they had signed Restelli.
 On June 16, 2012, he was released by the Alouettes along with eight other players.
 Restelli was injured for most of Montreal's training camp.

 Entrepreneur

 Restelli retired from football in 2013 after a career-ending foot injury sustained during his time playing with the Dolphins.
 He underwent four surgeries over three years to get his foot back into functional shape.
 Medical marijuana played a critical role in his post-surgical recovery.
 Restelli continues to use medical marijuana and cannabidiol to treat a lifetime of sports injuries.
 He began his post-football career by starting a software company that serves this newly legal cannabis industry.

 CannTrade

 Established in 2016, CannTrade provides software tools that allow legal cannabis cultivators, manufacturers, distributors, and retailers to better manage their supply chain.
 CannTrade's parent company Trimpakt Inc was co-founded by Mark Restelli, Adam Holub, Brian Holub, and Drew Harmon.
 Restelli and CannTrade appeared on season 3 of The Marijuana Show.

+BlitzCraft

+BlitzCraft is an American sports technology company focused on developing software tools for football coaches, leagues, players, referees, and sports organizations.
+The company specializes in digital coaching systems, game management platforms, statistical tracking, and sports-focused artificial intelligence tools.

+BlitzCraft was co-founded by entrepreneur and football coach Mark Restelli, who serves in a leadership role focused on product vision, coaching systems, and platform development.
+The company's mission centers on modernizing football operations and making advanced coaching technology more accessible to youth and amateur sports programs.

+BlitzCraft's primary product is FlagSnap.